rakutentech/engineering-blog/content/post/smaller-the-parameter-smaller-the-bugs.md

   - Bater
 draft: true
 ---
-When I review the code, I sometimes notice that there is some room to squash from the parameter of the method, but not many developers are aware of it when they design the code.
-According to my coding experience, we can write the code efficiently and reduce the bug rate by the effort of reducing the parameter from the method.
-Unless your manager still evaluates your output by the line of code every day, you should definitely try these tips in your daily coding life.
+When I review code, I sometimes notice that there is room to squash parameters of methods, yet, not many developers are aware of this when they design code.
+From my coding experience, we can write code efficiently and reduce bug rates by putting in effort in reducing the parameters from our methods.
+Unless your manager still evaluates output by lines of code, you should definitely try these tips in your daily coding life.

 So today, I will share how to do it with OOP (object-oriented programming) design, and explain where the magic power comes from.